OceanFirst Bank Center

 Atmosphere

 The building has potential to be loud and I experienced that a few times during the initial visit as the students helped get some noise and chants going.
 However, the more typical game features a smattering of students with little in the way of organization.
-Fans in general produce nice cheers and applause after bigger plays.
+Other fans are decently into the game and they’ll applaud each basket along with getting a little louder when warranted.
+There is a small pep band keeping the energy up as well.

 Other Stuff

 One thing this visit taught me is to wait awhile before visiting a new building.
 Along with some missing pieces (banners, hallway decorations), there were also some fan service issues.
 It was quite confusing to find the actual will call table, despite the small size of the arena.
 Secondly, programs were available, but they forgot to bring them out.
-I had to ask around until finally somebody brought out a box sitting by the stairs…..Volleyball is also be played in the arena.
+I had to ask around until finally somebody brought out a box sitting by the stairs…..Dr.
+Martin Luther King made a speech at Monmouth in 1966 and on the day honoring him, they had the podium that he used along with plenty of quotes from that speech.

 Game (Initial Visit)